The Curious Case of the Karpef

 Gardens & Parks

-Although this ruling holds true, many decisors extend the definition of human habitation (and thus exception to the above-mentioned rule) to include a use of the area for regular human needs.
-For example, many authorities feel that a karpef refers exclusively to a place that is overgrown with plants and weeds, which is why people would have no reason to go there.
-On the other hand, they aver, public parks and gardens, which are purposely planted for people’s pleasure and enjoyment, would not fall under this category, as they are similar to orchards, and would not invalidate an eruv.
+Although this ruling holds true, many decisors extend the definition of human habitation (and thus exception to the aforementioned rule) to include a use of the area for regular human needs.
+For example, many authorities maintain that a karpef refers exclusively to a vegetable garden or possibly a place that is overgrown with plants and weeds, which is why people would have no reason to go there.
+On the other hand they aver, public parks and gardens, which are purposely planted for people’s pleasure and enjoyment, would not fall under this category, as they are similar to orchards, and would not invalidate an eruv.

-Cemeteries, Zoos, and Empty Expanses
+Cemeteries, Zoos and Empty Expanses

-A more common issue is how to define a cemetery.
+A more common issue is how to classify a cemetery.
 Although some seem hesitant to “zone it” as such, nevertheless, since many come to a cemetery to daven on specific days (Tisha B’Av, certain Arvei Rosh Chodesh, Yahrtzeits, etc.), the prevailing opinion is to consider it a residential area, and not a karpef.